Ballast Water Management Convention: Requirements of the Convention

-All international sea going ships under the Convention must implement a ‘Ballast water management plan’ that enables the ship to manage their ballast water and sediment discharge to a certain standard.
+All international sea going ships under the Convention must implement a 'Ballast water management plan' that enables the ship to manage their ballast water and sediment discharge to a certain standard.
 The plan is designed to meet the requirements for compliance with the Convention and the G4 Guidelines produced by the IMO.
 It includes standard operational guidance, planning and management, as well as additional details including sampling points and systems.
 Additionally all ships over 400GT must also carry a ballast water record book that details such requirements as the filling and discharge of each tank, according to time, date, location and the treatment applied to the water.
+The record book is used to demonstrate that the Convention requirements have been implemented and the ship is in compliance with the convention.

-Ships that comply with the Convention will receive and are duly required to carry an international ballast water management certificate.
-To receive a certificate, a ship will have to supply the necessary documentation showing compliance with the Convention and a survey will be carried out on-board.
+Ships that comply with the convention will receive and are duly required to carry an international ballast water management certificate.
+To receive a certificate, a ship will have to supply the necessary documentation showing compliance with the convention and a survey will be carried out on board.
 A survey may be carried out by a flag State, or by a Classification Society who have been authorised by a flag State.
 The convention is monitored by Port State Control, who must assess the ballast water management plan and its operation on the ship.